-The Audit Committee is made up of three members who are Eugene Addison (Chairman), Margaret Boateng-Sekyere and Opoku-Gyamfi Boateng, Opoku-Gyamfi Boateng resigned on 9th November, 2016 as Non-Executive Director of the Board.
-The Committee carries out the duties set out below for the Company, giving full consideration to relevant laws, regulations and best practices in discharging its responsibilities as below:
+The Audit Committee is made up of two members who are Eugene Addison (Chairman) and Margaret Boateng-Sekyere.
+Margaret Boateng-Sekyere resigned on 1st February, 2017 as Non-Executive Director of the Board and Christaine Dwouona-Hammond and Rosalyn Darkwa were appointed on 13 of December, 2018.
+The Committee carries out the duties set out below for the Company, giving full consideration to relevant laws, regulations and best practices in discharging its responsibilities: